MaggieDaisy/Cocktails_and_Dreams/README.md

 # 6. Project barriers and solutions

+- materialize framework styling web
+- loop for delete alert
+- login required decorator

 # 7. Version Control

 **Git** - free and open source distributed **Version Control System** was used to show tracking all changes during the coding process.
 Commands used to approve and store files in the repository:
-`Git add -A`  - adds files/directories to the staging area to be committed `Git commit -m " "` - commits files/directories to the repository with specific message `Git push` - pushes all committed inserts into the GitHub repository
+`Git add .`  - adds files/directories to the staging area to be committed `Git commit -m " "` - commits files/directories to the repository with specific message `Git push` - pushes all committed inserts into the GitHub repository